muracz/automic.AddGroupPerms/readme.md

 ## Description
 The purpose of this program is to do bulk changes in the group authorizations and permissions.
-Can be useful for example after an upgrade to V12 whene AWI permissions have to be given to the users.
+It can be useful for example after an upgrade to V12 whene AWI permissions have to be given to the users.

 ## Usage